 For some people with brain or spinal cord tumors, treatment can remove or destroy the tumor.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about the tumor coming back.
-(When a tumor comes back after treatment, it is called recurrence.)
-This is a very common concern in people who have had a brain or spinal cord tumor.
+You may be relieved to finish treatment, but find it hard not to worry about the tumor growing or coming back (recurring).
+This is a very common concern if you've had a brain or spinal cord tumor.

-If you have completed treatment, your doctors will still want to watch you closely.
-It’s very important to keep all follow-up appointments.
-During these visits, your doctors will ask about symptoms, examine you, and may order lab tests or imaging tests such as MRI scans to look for a recurrence of the tumor.
-In some cases, some of the tumor may still be left behind after treatment.
+During follow-up visits, your doctors will ask about symptoms, examine you, and might order lab tests or imaging tests such as MRI scans to look for progression (growing) or a recurrence of the tumor.
 Even tumors that have been treated successfully can sometimes come back.

 Whether the tumor was removed completely or not, your health care team will want to follow up closely with you, especially in the first few months and years after treatment to make sure there is no progression or recurrence.
 Depending on the type and location of the tumor and the extent of the treatment, the team will decide which tests should be done and how often.

 During this time, it's important to report any new symptoms to your doctor right away, so the cause can be found and treated, if needed.
 Your doctor can give you an idea of what to look for.
 If you need further treatment at some point, the doctor will go over your options with you.

 Talk with your doctor about developing your survivorship care plan.
 This plan might include:

 You might have side effects from the tumor itself or from its treatment, which can range from very mild to fairly severe.
 Some side effects might last a long time or might not even show up until years after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.